HaohsiangChen/ML/README.md

     flask
 	Pyspark

-	put it your yolo weight file to data/classifiers/YOLO folder, you can download from here : https://pjreddie.com/darknet/yolo/
+	put your yolo weight file to data/classifiers/YOLO folder, you can download from here : https://pjreddie.com/darknet/yolo/

     Run traker with cmd :